 Similar to Bandzoogle and Wix, the Squarespace website builder has a built-in system to upload your songs and even sell them online.
 It’s also possible to sell tickets.
 Embedding Spotify playlists (and similar services) can be done using their embed block.

 Just like Bandzoogle, Squarespace doesn’t have a free plan.
-The cheapest plan starts at $16/month and is called Personal, which includes unlimited storage.
+The cheapest plan starts at $16/month and is called Personal, which includes unlimited storage and up to 30 minutes of video uploads (more video hours available in the Member Area plans).
 It also features a Bandsintown integration.

 To sell merchandise, you need to opt for the Business plan at $16/month, but do keep in mind that Squarespace charges a transaction fee.